bvergara87/blueprint-takehome/README.md

 4. Caching:

-   - Implement a caching layer using Redis to improve performance of data that doesn't change often and is pulled repeatedly.
+   - Implement a caching layer using Redis to improve performance of data that doesn't change often and is pulled repeatedly (e.g. list of available screeners, screener questions, etc).

 5. CDN: